Cylinder curves in finite holonomy flat metrics: Notation

 Any geodesic in a $q$-flat metric that connects two punctures/cone points (not necessarily distinct) with interior disjoint from the cone points is called a {\em saddle connection}.
 We use $\ESC(\varphi)$ to denote the set of saddle connections with embedded interior in $\varphi$.

-The curve graph $\mathcal{C}(S)$ and the arc graph $\A(S)$ are simplicial graphs whose vertices correspond to isotopy classes of essential simple closed curves and arcs, respectively.
-In each case, vertices are joined by an edge if the isotopy classes admit disjoint representatives (except possibly at their endpoints, in the situation of arcs).
-We view $\EC(\varphi) \subset \C(S)$ and $\ESC(\varphi) \subset \A(S)$, respectively, as sets of vertices, and refer to the diameter of such a subset as the supremum of edge-path distances between any two points in it.
+The curve graph $\mathcal{C}(S)$ and the arc graph $\A(S)$ are simplicial graphs whose vertices correspond to isotopy classes of essential simple closed curves and properly embedded arcs, respectively.
+In each case, vertices are joined by an edge if the isotopy classes admit disjoint representatives.
+The ``endpoints'' of arcs are punctures, hence any saddle connection of a fully punctured surface is an arc.
+We view $\EC(\varphi) \subset \C(S)$ and $\ESC(\varphi) \subset \A(S)$ (the latter when $\varphi$ is fully punctured), as sets of vertices in the respective graphs.
+The diameter of such a subset is the supremum of edge-path distances between any two points in it.